pulsar-neighborhood/pulsar-neighborhood.github.io/content/guides/getting-started/desktop/container.md

 ---
 title: "Getting Started with containers"
 date: 2022-02-22T12:20:41-05:00
-draft: true
-type: getting-started
-showNewsletterSignup: false
+draft: false
-navLinkName: Container
 summary: Getting started with Pulsar using containers on your desktop
+tags:
+    - container
 ---

 ## Prerequisites